Ten Years Anniversary (Part 2 of 2)

 ~ Sigmund Freud

 Hormones and senses are windows to honesty.
+Deep inside, we are attracted to our own selfish ideals.

 No matter if you are a nun, priest or a monk, what you say is only half of your statement.
 The other half?
 Walk the talk.

 Looks is the irrefutable, final judgment to evaluate one’s presence and/or evidence for ability.
+Does this mean you should be a body-builder?
+No. Be a mind builder.
+Build your own agency.
+And preserve it.

+So what can we do?
 If you are just starting out the gym, do not sign or sell yourself short by doing very few or nothing at all.

 Another (somewhat) good news?
-Nobody, absolutely nobody ~ save perhaps your biological parents – care to atone, nor care how much you lift.
+Nobody, absolutely nobody ~ save perhaps your biological parents – care to atone, nor care how much you “lift”.

 Sissy-Squat-Upright-Hold